MirthSystems/Pulse/README.md

       - Timing details (start time, end time, expiration)
       - Recurrence pattern for regular events
       - Associated venue information
-      - Multiple user-applied and venue-applied tags
+      - Tags for discovery (#wingsnight, #happyhour, etc.)
     - Users discover venues primarily through interesting specials
-    - Active specials appear in search results with their tags
+    - Active specials appear in search results with their Tags
-    - Users can follow tags to receive notifications about matching specials
+    - Users can follow Tags to receive notifications about matching specials
     - Special verification through user activity threads
     - Time-sensitive nature creates urgency and real-time engagement

-5. **Multi-Dimensional Tag Application:**
+5. **Category-Specific Implementation:**
-    - **Venue Tags**: Applied by venue owners to describe their establishment
+    - **Venue Types**: Selected by venue owners from a predefined list
-      - Examples: #restaurant, #craftbeer, #livejazz, #rooftop, #dancefloor
-      - Help users find venues matching their preferences
+      - Examples: Bar, Restaurant, Cafe, Lounge, Club, Brewery, Concert Venue
+      - Each venue must select a primary Type and can add up to two secondary Types
+      - Types are used for basic venue categorization and filtering
+      - Displayed prominently on venue profiles and search results
-    - **Special Tags**: Applied by venue managers to their promotions and events
+    - **Tags**: Applied to specials for discovery and promotion
       - Examples: #happyhour, #wingsnight, #liveband, #djset, #karaoke
+      - Tags are preceded by # symbol for visual distinction
       - Connect users with specific experiences they're seeking
+      - Can be followed, searched, and filtered
-    - **Atmosphere Tags**: Applied by users to describe current conditions
+    - **Vibes**: Created by users to describe current venue conditions
-      - Examples: #crowded, #quiet, #greatservice, #goodvibes, #nocover
+      - Examples: #busy, #quiet, #greatservice, #goodvibes, #nocover
+      - Also preceded by # symbol for visual consistency with Tags
       - Help other users know what to expect right now
-    - **Featured Tags**: Curated by app administrators
-      - Examples: #newvenue, #trendingnow, #staffpick, #musttry
-      - Highlight noteworthy options for users
+      - Temporary and tied to the 15-minute expiration of user posts

 6. **Live Venue Activity Threads:**
     - Social media-style comment threads attached to each venue
     - Users can post text comments, photos, and short video clips about their current experience
     - All user posts automatically vanish after 15 minutes to ensure information is always current
-    - Users can add tags to their posts describing the current atmosphere
+    - Users can add Vibes to their posts describing the current atmosphere
     - Venue cards show the number of active posts in the thread
     - No historical data - only what's happening right now
     - Example posts: